AlaskaAirlines/auro-banner/README.md

 ## aurolabs-banner use cases

-The `<aurolabs-banner>` element should be used in situations where users may:
+The `<auro-banner>` element should be used in situations where users may:

 * ...
 * ...